genomicsclass/leanpub/manuscript/modeling.md

 ![MA plot of simulated RNAseq data.
 Replicated measurements follow a Poisson distribution.](images/R/modeling-tmp-rna_seq_simulation-1.png)

-Note that for lower values of lambda there is much more variability and if we were to report anything with a fold change of 2 or more, the number of false positives would be quite high for low.
+For lower values of `lambda` there is much more variability and, if we were to report anything with a fold change of 2 or more, the number of false positives would be quite high for low abundance genes.

-#### NGS Experiments and the Poisson Distribution
+#### NGS experiments and the Poisson distribution

-In this section we will use the data stored in this dataset
+In this section we will use the data stored in this dataset:

 ```r